andreatroise/andreatroise.github.io/README.md

 That is why, after discovering the amazing work carried out by the [Space Generation Advisory Council](https://spacegeneration.org/) for young space enthusiasts, I tried to give my small contribute in supporting students and young professionals that need guidance for their own path.
 That's exactly the objective of the Mentoring Committee.
 We match students and young graduates with senior professionals with years of expertise in the space sector, so that they can connect and enrich each other's life.

 **Conferences**
-- I had the pleasure of attending several space-related conferences in these years, during which I learnt many things and met many amazing people
+- I had the pleasure of attending several space-related conferences in these years, during which I learnt many new things and met several amazing people
 - [European Space Generation Workshop](https://spacegeneration.org/7esgw2023) | Bari, Italy | Delegate in the Space Weather WG
 - [Spring school on space commercialisation](https://ecseco.org/event/spring-school-gsew/) | Bari, Italy | PhD student partecipant
 - [Global Space Economic Workshop](https://www.dtascarl.org/en/the-global-space-economic-workshop/) | Mesagne, Italy | Representing Astradyne